-Why Subcutaneous Hormone Replacement Therapy is Better than Oral HRT
+Why Subcutaneous Hormone Replacement Therapy Pellets are Better than HRT Pills

-While physicians still most commonly prescribe medication to patients that are taken orally, hormone replacement therapy is typically better when it is administered subcutaneously.
+While physicians still most commonly prescribe medications to patients that are taken orally, clinical studies have demonstrated time and time again that hormone replacement therapy is typically better when it is administered subcutaneously.

 Benefits of Subcutaneous Hormone Replacement Therapy (HRT)

-While patients can achieve the desired results with oral forms of hormone replacement therapy, there are several benefits to taking a subcutaneous approach.
-Subcutaneous HRT also achieves safe results for the patient.
+While oral HRT administration is still more commonly prescribed in healthcare, more and more physicians are obtaining advanced subcutaneous hormone replacement therapy training for the numerous benefits of hormone replacement therapy (HRT) pellets.
+While patients can achieve some of the desired results with oral forms of hormone replacement therapy, there are several benefits to taking a subcutaneous approach.
 Most notably, subcutaneous pellet therapy bypasses the metabolic first-pass effect that oral forms of HRT are associated with.
 This means they are more bioavailable for patients to absorb.

-Another benefit of subcutaneous hormone replacement therapy is it allows for prolonged and continuous release of hormones into the patient’s bloodstream.
-This increases the patient outcomes and has greater patient compliance.
+Another benefit of subcutaneous hormone replacement therapy is that it allows for prolonged and continuous release of hormones into the patient’s bloodstream.
+This both increases the patient outcomes and also results in greater patient compliance.

 Research on Transdermal & Subcutaneous HRT